Ljohns635/photo-wall/README.md

 ## Submission

-This morning, you learned how to deploy a React app to GitHub Pages, so you __will__ be required to submit a deployed application today.
-If you instead submit a link to a GitHub repository (that is, only code), you _will_ be awarded __0__ points.
+You must submit a deployed application url.
+If you instead submit a link to a GitHub repository (that is, only code), you will not receive any points.